wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - Disable themes.
 Redirect default starting theme to being Classic (as it always boots with aero, that then unloads for classic).
 Remove Aero + Traces.
 - Enable Firewall and Install of Windows Firewall Control.
 The firewall already present gets some buffout. (try find latest compatible version)
 - Install old version of Driver Booster 8.
 Its auto-installer seems windows 8 unsupported.
 It will try to update without the user's concent.
-- Install of best version of vulkan_sdk 1.1 able to be found, only available version online from duckduckgo was 1.0.XX.
+- Install of best version of vulkan_sdk, for windows 8 its 1.1 and for server 2012 its 1.3.
+Hard to find 1.1.
+1.0 is out there but no direct link.
-- There may be enhancements to do in relevance to hybrid setups.
+- There may be enhancements to do in relevance to hybrid nvidia/amd gpu setups.

 ### Requirements
 Considerations...